 What are we up to??

-To monitor behavioural shifts in frogs related to climate change, such as the earlier onset of breeding, we will monitor specific sites across the ACT weekly from June until the end of October over the past 3 years.
+To monitor behavioural shifts in frogs related to climate change, such as the earlier onset of breeding, we have been monitoring specific sites across the ACT weekly from June until the end of October over the past 3 years.

 Are you interested in helping out???
 You can adopt a site for entire period, or share the wear and sign up for any number of surveys you would like!!
 Just contact me to register your interest!